jessicathrasher/server-side-swift/pollsApp/README.md

 Polls app using Kitura and CouchDB

-1. Download and start and instance of CouchDB http://couchdb.apache.org/
+1. Download and start an instance of CouchDB http://couchdb.apache.org/

 2. From this directory run `swift build`